franco-testagrossa/ms-arditi/README.md

+# akka cluster on kubernetes cluster

+This repository demonstrates how to deploy akka cluster application on kubernetes.
+To run minikube locally execute ./minikube.sh

 ## Basics
 Run `sbt` on the root folder.
 Once you are in there:
 - execute `reload` in any *project* to apply changes in *.sbt files